 Refrigerate for as long as you can, but remember the slaw will have to be dressed for at least a couple of hours before serving.
 I usually make the dressing the night before.

 Slice the cabbage and carrots as thinly as you’d like, this cole slaw was always sliced pretty thinly.
-Combine the dressing with the cabbage and carrots.

 Refrigerate at least 2 hours before serving.
 Mix together again just before serving.

 - 1 1/2 tsp fresh lemon juice